-Students who have not completed all necessary paperwork or who have been chosen for verification will be processed as follows:
+Students who have not completed all necessary paperwork, or who have not completed verification will be processed as follows:

-- Students completed and verified by the second week of the semester will have three-quarters of their funds disbursed mid February.
-The remaining quarter of their funds, will be disbursed mid April. - Students completed and verified after the second week of the semester will have their funds disbursed during mid April.
+- Students completed and verified by the second week of the semester will have three-quarters of their funds disbursed mid-February.
+The remaining quarter of their funds, will be disbursed mid-April. - Students completed and verified after the second week of the semester will have their funds disbursed mid-April.